marko-cs/mooc-sec-project-I/README.md

 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L99
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L115

-Hostile party can conduct forbidden activities within application without get noticed if logging is not planned and implemented well.
+Hostile parties can conduct forbidden activities within the application without getting noticed if logging is not planned and implemented well.
 Planned logging creates visibility on e.g. possible brute force attacks, data ownership breaches and critical application events.
-If application admins do not have that information available, it is not possible to monitoring application, react to events and do forensic analysis after security or other incident.
+If application admins do not have that information available, it is not possible to monitor applications, react to events and do forensic analysis after security or other incidents.

 On secure application there should be:
 - Systematic logging convention for relevant content and format for log entries.
 Critical events such as data changes, logins, both successful and failed, should be logged in clear, structured format.
-- Generated log files should not stored only locally.
+- Generated log files should not be stored only locally.

 **How to fix**
-- Default log configuration should be changed so that entries are created inti log files.
+- Default log configuration should be changed so that entries are created into log files.
 That should be changed in settings https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/secprojectI/settings.py#L127.
 - Critical events such as creation https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L38 or  deletion https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L74 should be logged.
 And those created log entry should be in easily consumable format https://dev.splunk.com/enterprise/docs/developapps/addsupport/logging/loggingbestpractices/
-- Logs should be collected to from local storage to centralized location to prevent tampering or deletion.
+- Logs should be collected from local storage to centralized location to prevent tampering or deletion.
 Also log file retention times should log enough to enable e.g. forensic analysis.
 And suspicious events should be detected.
 All that can be done with additional log monitoring tools such Splunk https://www.splunk.com/en_us/products/splunk-enterprise.html.
 - Log entries are created when user logs in https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L101 and out https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L117.